 The French Help Centre provides peer tutoring for individuals taking introductory French courses.
 The French Help Centre will be run virtually and can be accessed via a Brightspace shell.

-The Digital Learning Centre provides supports to use with regard to the use of technology for teaching and learning in the Faculty of Humanities and Social Sciences.
+The Digital Learning Centre provides support for the use of technology for teaching and learning in the Faculty of Humanities and Social Sciences.
 In particular, students can access many resources to assist them in language courses, such as German, Russian, Italian, and Spanish.
 The Digital Learning Centre is located in the Science Building, SN-4030, and the semester schedule can be found on the DLC website here.

-The Cahill Engineering One Student Success Centre is intended for provides student supports related to academic course work in first-year Engineering courses (ENGI 1010, 1020, 1030, and 1040; MATH 1000, 1001, and 2050; PHYS 1050 and 1051; and CHEM 1050).
+The Cahill Engineering One Student Success Centre provides student supports related to academic course work in first-year Engineering courses (ENGI 1010, 1020, 1030, and 1040; MATH 1000, 1001, and 2050; PHYS 1050 and 1051; and CHEM 1050).
 The Engineering One Student Success Centre is located in EN-3076 and focuses on providing additional instruction, tutorials, and one on one tutoring on course material for students.